Xavier-IV/soulgotchi.my/README.md

 ## Haptic Feedback

-On supported mobile devices, SoulGatchi provides subtle haptic feedback:
+On supported mobile devices, SoulGotchi provides subtle haptic feedback:

 - Gentle vibrations when tapping on buttons and tabs
 - Medium vibration when interacting directly with your pet